cncf/telecom-user-group/CONTRIBUTING.md

 <a name="prs"></a>
 ### Pull Requests

-- *Anyone* can create a Pull Request (PR) here: [TUG Pull Requests]()
+- *Anyone* can create a Pull Request (PR) here: [TUG Pull Requests](https://github.com/cncf/telecom-user-group/pulls)
-- PRs *must* only be created when there is an issue present and a decision to create a PR is agreed with the document owners
-- A PR *must* reference the issue it is resolving into the description field
-  - Note, using one of the [GitHub keywords](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) will automatically close the issue which the PR is resolving when it is merged
+    > Note, using one of the [GitHub keywords](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) will automatically close the issue which the PR is resolving when it is merged
 - A PR *should* be modified be just one person unless permission is given to other contributors by the original PR author
 - A PR *should* only create/modify content within the scope of a single document
 - A PR *should* only add/change content related to the issue associated with the PR